Support with online shopping or curbside pick-up if in-person shopping isn’t possible

 About Small Business Saturday

-Positioned in the middle of Black Friday and Cyber Monday, Small Business Saturday (November 28) reminds Canadians to choose small, independent businesses in their neighbourhoods or online on this traditionally big shopping weekend.
+Positioned in the middle of Black Friday and Cyber Monday, Small Business Saturday (November 28) reminds Canadians to choose small, independent businesses in their neighborhoods or online on this traditionally big shopping weekend.
 Small Business Saturday is brought to you by the Canadian Federation of Independent Business (CFIB) and American Express and supported by eBay Canada.
 Visit smallbizsaturday.ca for more information.

 Source for CFIB data